-Mario Ortega is an associate based in Los Angeles.
-He is a seasoned litigator with over a decade of experience defending employers in state and federal courts throughout California.
+Mario Ortega is a seasoned litigator with over a decade of experience defending employers in state and federal courts throughout California.
 Mario’s practice focuses on wage-and-hour class and representative actions, and single-plaintiff matters alleging claims for discrimination, harassment, retaliation, and disability accommodation and interactive process violations.
 He has handled cases from inception through appeal, and has a proven track record in the employment law arena, having secured numerous victories for his clients at the pleadings, class certification, and summary judgment stages.

 Prior to joining GBG, Mario was an associate in the employment law department of Paul Hastings LLP.
 He received his J.D. from New York University School of Law, where he served as an editor for the NYU Journal of Law and Business.

 - New York University School of Law, J.D., 2010

 - California State University Fullerton, B.A., Political Science, 2006, magna cum laude

 - Defense of wage-and-hour class actions and representative actions under the California Private Attorneys General Act (PAGA).